AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How to Calculate Your Mileage

 So, what is your mileage?
-There are two ways to find out.
+There are a few ways to find out.

 1. Track your mileage for a month.
 Track your mileage for a month using your odometer, then multiply the number by 12 to get your annual mileage.
 Of course, this result could be a bit skewed if you took any vacations by car in the past year and consequently drove more than usual.